 For mines and borrow pits in the Northwest Florida Water Management District only.
 After Oct.
 1, 2007, new mines and borrow pits must obtain an ERP prior to starting construction or land clearing activities.
 A mine or borrow pit existing prior to Oct.
 1, 2007, may continue to be mined deeper within the area prepared for excavation prior to Oct.
 1, 2007, without an ERP.
 Land prepared for excavation includes lands intended for immediate excavation and may involve preparation such as land clearing, root raking, removal of top soil, etc. An ERP is required prior to expansion of an existing mine or borrow pit that requires additional land preparation for excavation.

 How does the department monitor activities at limestone, shell and dolomite mines?

 Each operator provides the department with an Annual Mining and Reclamation Report describing activities for the previous calendar year, and proposed mining and reclamation activities for the current year.
-The ERP may require additional monitoring reports.
+The ERP and 404 permit may require additional monitoring reports.
 Routine compliance inspections are conducted by department staff to ensure that mining and reclamation activities follow permit and reclamation rules.

 How can you obtain public records?

 You can obtain a list of applications for permits and conceptual reclamation plans that are currently under review with the department.
 This will provide the application number that can be used when requesting public records.